ropensci/roweb/_drafts/2016-03-01-pdftools-and-jeroen.md

 - pdftools
 ---

-Scientific articles are typically published in PDF format, which is great for printing but not so much for searching or indexing.
-The new [pdftools](https://cran.r-project.org/package=pdftools) package allows for extracting text and metadata from pdf files in R. From the plain-text we could for example find articles discussing a particular drug or species name, without having to rely on publishers providing metadata, or pay-walled search engines.
+Scientific articles are typically locked away in PDF format, a format designed primarily for printing but not so great for searching or indexing.
+The new [pdftools](https://cran.r-project.org/package=pdftools) package allows for extracting text and metadata from pdf files in R. From the extracted plain-text one could find articles discussing a particular drug or species name, without having to rely on publishers providing metadata, or pay-walled search engines.

 The pdftools slightly overlaps with the [Rpoppler](https://cran.r-project.org/web/packages/Rpoppler/index.html) package by Kurt Hornik.
 The main motivation behind developing pdftools was that Rpoppler depends on glib, which does not work well on Mac and Windows.
 The pdftools package uses the poppler c++ interface together with Rcpp, which results in a lighter and more portable implementation.